NathanGarces/flutter-modern-clock/README.md

 - clock_centre_circle.dart, which is the centre circle of the clock and a shadow underneath.
 - clock_face.dart, which is the main "ring" or clock face.
 - clock_hands.dart, which is the 3 hands of the clock and contains all of the main positional calculations.

+## DISCLAIMER
+The clock has been developed and tested for use in a chrome browser.
+There may be errors on other devices.